goldbergyoni/goldbergyoni/README.md

 ## About me in 2 paragraphs

 I stumbled into the world of programming by accident, discovering a programming book at my parents' house.
 It was 9 PM when I began flipping through its pages, and suddenly, sun rays were streaming through the window—morning had arrived.
 I was amazed by this incredible science, feeling like Alice in Wonderland.
 Ever since then, I've been in love with this.
 I code, consult, write about it, and speak about it worldwide.
-My blog has welcomed over 7 million visitors, and my GitHub repositories have earned 126,000 stars.
+My blog has welcomed over 7 million visitors, and my GitHub repositories have earned 126,000 stars

 <br/>